tylerbmcsilva/harry-potter-library/README.md

-# CS290 Final Project
+# CS340 Final Project - Harry Potter Library

 ## Description
-This is a SPA that connects to a MySQL database to show completed workouts.
+Database of Harry Potter Characters

 ## Setup
 1. Download/Open/Clone repo to your computer
 2. Create `config.js` in root folder of project (see below)
 3. Run `npm install` to install dependencies
-4. Run `npm start` and navigate to localhost:12017 to view
+4. Run `npm start` and navigate to localhost:3612 to view

 ## `config.js` setup
 ```